apache/beam/website/src/documentation/sdks/euphoria.md

 ### Unsupported Features
 [Original Euphoria](https://github.com/seznam/euphoria) contained some features and operators not jet supported in Beam port.
 List of not yet supported features follows:
-* Translation of `ReduceStateByKey` operator to Beam is not supported.
-Therefore `TopPerKey` decomposable to RSBK is also not supported.
 * `ReduceByKey` in original Euphoria was allowed to sort output values (per key).
 This is also not yet translatable into Beam, therefore not supported.